JaPrad/GamifyingEdu/README.md

 ## Website

-The github pages for this site is activated.
+The github pages site for this repository is activated.
 Creating a proper website with custom domain is on the TODO list.

 [elon-musk-video]: https://www.youtube.com/watch?v=sXdfRYyzbmU
 [p5js-website]: https://www.p5js.org